platform-kit/docs/README.md

   - AGILITY: adopt JAMStack without comitting to a particular cloud platform or framework.
   - OWNERSHIP: your content lives as static files in your own GitHub account.
   - ANALYTICS:
-    - Automatically track page views, content views, etc, out of the box
+    - Automatically track events (page views, content views) or complex data
-    - Capture custom analytics events with any data structure
 - **For Developers**
   - SECURITY: Authentication via Email ("Magic Links")
     - Easily integrate passwordless login into your app or website